Top 5 Kawasaki Mule Pro FXT Problems With Quick Fixes

 These two performance enhancers are gettable at around $35.
 You may integrate them with the Kawasaki Mule Pro FXT to boost the ECU performance.
 You may also delimit the ECU to increase the top speed of your Mule vehicles.

-Although not as common as engine problems or wearing out steering, fault code 51 for Pro FXT is not rare.
+Although not as common as potential issues such as engine incidents of steering problems or wearing out steering, fault code 51 for Pro FXT is not rare.
 Fault code 51 refers to the voltage irregularity of the battery.
 Mostly, the ECU sensor has failed to read the accurate data.
 Or the battery is delivering inconsistent output.

-Depending on the reason for fault code 51, you need to replace either the battery or the ECU.
+Depending on the reason for fault code 51, you must replace either the battery or the ECU.
 We suggest you check the battery with a multimeter.
 Connect it with the negative and positive probes of the battery and check the voltage output.

 If there’s inconsistency, you should call a mechanic.
 If the battery is damaged, change it.
 It will cost you $50.
-Plus, the cells may sometimes dry out due to exposure to extreme cold or heat.
-If it is the cause, try fixing the damaged battery cell.
+Plus, the cells may sometimes dry out due to exposure to extreme cold or heat issues.
+If it is the cause, try fixing the damaged battery voltage cell.

-2. As you release pressure from the pedal, it doesn’t deaccelerate or reach an absolute standstill position.
+• As you release pressure from the pedal, it doesn’t decelerate or reach an absolute standstill position.

 • Use your fingers to access the throttle blade of the ECU system.
 Locate the shaft bearing area and spray the cleaner on it.